 A valid British passport must be held for entry to and exit from Montenegro.
 There is no minimum passport validity requirement, but you should ensure that your passport is valid for the duration of your visit.

 British passport holders do not need a visa for visits up to 90 days.
-Embassy has been informed by the Montenegrin Ministry of Interior that in the course of the initial 6 months, British citizens can go in and out of Montenegro as long as they have days left out of those 90 days, but you should register and de-register with the local police each time you enter/ leave the country.
+Embassy has been informed by the Montenegrin Ministry of Interior that in the course of the initial 6 months, British citizens can go in and out of Montenegro as long as they have days left out of those 90 days, but you should register and de-register with the local police each time you enter / leave the country.

 British citizens need to register their presence in Montenegro with the local police within 24 hours of arrival, unless staying in a hotel or official tourist accommodation, in which case you will be registered automatically on checking-in.

-British citizens intending to stay in Montenegro for longer than 90 days, must apply for a longer tourist visa or for a temporary residence permit before the 90 days are up.
+According to the Law on Foreigners, British citizens intending to stay in Montenegro for longer than 90 days, must apply for a longer tourist visa or for a temporary residence permit before the 90 days are up.

 If you need more information about residence in Montenegro or are having problems with your application and would like to contact the governing authorities, please contact the “Foreigners, migration, visas and readmission section” at the Montenegrin Ministry of Interior or the Embassy of Montenegro in London if you are in the UK.

-Carry your passport at all times.
+Carry your passport with you at all times.
 It’s the only officially recognised form of identification.
 Keep a photocopy of the biographical details page (the page where your photograph is) in a safe place, including details of your next of kin.